tiagocoutinho/eiger-simulator/docs/benchmarks.md

 |  2  |  140 Hz |  798 MB/s |
 |  3  |  220 Hz | 1254 MB/s |
 |  4  |  270 Hz | 1540 MB/s |

+Higher frame rates bound by simulator maximum speed.

+In a laptop the simulator behaved without overrun up to 600 Hz.

+Further investigation needed to find why the simulator performace is not good in ctsimdetector.